 When multiple categories of fund balance are available for an expenditure, the School District will start with the most restricted category and spend those funds first before moving down to the next category with available funds.

 NOTE 9: SIGNIFICANT COMMITMENTS

-Commitments Under Construction Contracts
+Commitments under Construction Contracts

-The following is an analysis of significant outstanding construction or renovation contracts executed by the School District as of June 30, 2021, together with funding available:
+The following is an analysis of significant outstanding construction or renovation contracts executed by the School District as of June 30, 2022.